-Kane thrived once coach Joel Quenneville reunited him with linemates Jonathan Toews and Bryan Bickell.
+But Kane was one of the Blackhawks' major catalysts, especially once coach Joel Quenneville reunited with Toews and Bryan Bickell on Chicago's No. 1 line.